GEANT/CampusIdP/DOCKER/README.md

     hostname: mariadb
 ```

-## Run an IdP
+## Configure an IdP

-As the first step, you have to prepare `env.conf` file.
-You should not touch `JETTY_VERSION` and `SHIBBOLETH_VERSION` variables unless you know what you are doing.
+Prior to running an IdP, two configuration files must be prepared.

 ### env.conf

 This file holds all the information required by an IdP.
-There are passwords mostly, however, you can define _scope_ and _entityID_ for the IdP etc.
+There are passwords mostly, however, you can define _scope_ and _entityID_ for the IdP etc. You should not touch `JETTY_VERSION` and `SHIBBOLETH_VERSION` variables unless you know what you are doing.

 ```
 JETTY_VERSION=9.3.24.v20180605